Apollo013/json-server-demo/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### Use the browser address bar to test the different scenarios...
+### Use your browser / Postman to test the different scenarios...

 | Description | Url |
 | ---- | ---- |